jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ![*GNOME Software Store*](images/Chapter-04/software-store.png "Software Store")

-This is a feature added by RedHat to improve upon Gnome Packages, which is the default package manager in GNOME 3.
+This is a feature added by Red Hat to improve upon Gnome Packages, which is the default package manager in GNOME 3.
 The package manager is called **Software**.
 There is a wide selection of free and opensource software to choose from.
 In the meantime you can use the Software store to install the good old __GNOME Packages__ and __GNOME Update__ package manager and updater which will default to the old style and let you install pretty much everything.

 ### Ubuntu Unity Desktop - Deprecated